NCAS-CMS/cms-website/pages/cylc8-upgrade.md

 On PUMA2-ARCHER2 there are still several changes required, mostly to the top-level runtime settings.
 You may not have to make all these changes to your workflow, but do check all of the points below.
+As ever, we can't cover all eventualities so your workflow may required additional changes.
-Your workflow may required additional changes, so do get in touch with the [CMS helpdesk](https://cms-helpdesk.ncas.ac.uk/) if you need further advice.
+Get in touch with the [CMS helpdesk](https://cms-helpdesk.ncas.ac.uk/) if you need further advice.

 ### 1. Check your workflow validates at Cylc 7